Why Thinking Poorly of Others Affects Your Own State

 Within the Vitality framework, long-term health is influenced by how often the body is in:

-recovery mode
+-recovery mode

-versus stress activation mode
+-versus stress activation mode

 Repeated negative emotional interpretation adds unnecessary load to the nervous system.